janejuenyang/welcome/guides/nomenclature.md

   *  `4_train_model`
   *  `5_test_model`

+* If you're labeling with dates, use YYYYMMDD format, or YYYY-MM-DD (but be consistent!).
+I prefer sans hyphen to make filenames shorter.
+Always use two-digits for month and date or else sorting filenames will be unhelpful.

 ## Systems / Products: make it memorable

 If you're naming a new system or product, you have an opportunity to anchor how people think -- even *feel* -- about it.
 Take advantage of that, especially if you are driving data culture change.
 Some strategies I use: